dcposch/silverportal/packages/portal-contracts/README.md

 ## Deployment

-Ensure that `ETHERSCAN_API_KEY` is set.

 ```
 forge script PortalDeploy -f $ETH_RPC_URL_ROPSTEN --private-key $MY_DEPLOYER_PRIVKEY
 ```

-> TODO: adding `--verify` currently does not work.
-Verify manually on Etherscan.
+If that works, rerun with `--broadcast` to perform the deployment.

+Finally, rerun with `--verify` to verify on Etherscan.
+Ensure that `ETHERSCAN_API_KEY` is set.